Control System Connectors#

 - timestamp: datetime#

-- metadata: PVMetadata#
+- metadata: ChannelMetadata#

 - __init__(value, timestamp, metadata=<factory>)#

-- class osprey.connectors.control_system.base.PVMetadata(units='', precision=None, alarm_status=None, timestamp=None, description=None, min_value=None, max_value=None, raw_metadata=<factory>)[source]#
+- class osprey.connectors.control_system.base.ChannelMetadata(units='', precision=None, alarm_status=None, timestamp=None, description=None, min_value=None, max_value=None, raw_metadata=<factory>)[source]#

 Bases:

-objectMetadata about a process variable/attribute.
+objectMetadata about a control system channel.

 - units: str = ''#